 What about small businesses looking to cut overheads and rebalance life and work with a London Virtual Office?

 Here's six reasons to choose a London Virtual Office for your online business.

 At Hatton & Berkeley we’re constantly baffled by the ever ascending space elevator that is the London property market.

-A bit of a steal, given that you don’t need to deal with the estate agents, landlords, staff, building maintenance, exhorbitant prices in the surrounding area, fees, VAT, insurance and tax.
-Oh and the loud cars.
+A bit of a steal, given that you don’t need to deal with the estate agents, landlords, staff, building maintenance, exorbitant prices in the surrounding area, fees, VAT, insurance and tax.

 There are numerous generous tax benefits for companies looking to base themselves here.

-Corporation tax is low and the number of financial instruments enabling the avoidance of tax liabilities is a huge business here (incidentally we do it too – contact us.)
+Corporation tax is low and the number of financial instruments enabling the avoidance of tax liabilities is a huge business here.

 London has a rising population and workforce, especially in the finance and IT sectors.
 “Silicon Roundabouts” are ten a penny here as London overcomes global tech hubs.